agfrey01/College-Football-Scouting/capstone/prompt_template.md

 **Self-Check:**
 - Did I cover all three sections (Overview, Players, Weaknesses)?
-- Did I list exactly 3 weaknesses for offense and 3 for defense?
 - Are the stats consistent with the provided data?

 **Revised Answer (if needed):**